Get the Recipe

 All of those steaks were beefy, salty, peppery, and just all-around delicious.
 But they were still missing a component of pan-searing steaks that's lost on the grill—butter basting.
 When cooking indoors with a cast iron skillet, I add some butter and herbs to the pan, basting the seared steak with the rich, melted fat as it cooks.

 To bring a little of this butter-herb infusion to my grilled steak, I melted a few tablespoons of butter in a small saucepan, then added thyme, garlic, and lemon zest and let those "steep" together as the hot butter cooled.
 Once that last porterhouse came off the grill, I spread a decent portion of that flavorful butter over the steak while it was resting.

-I had a few other tasters with me to help eat through all these steaks, and while each successive T-bone was well-praised, it was the one with the butter that really stood out and had me feeling like I rightfully raised the steaks and earned that title of "#1 Steak Dad" (is it strange that I'm the kind of dad who eats his perfectly charred, rosy-red babies?).
-Now, if only these babies were able get me a mug stating my achievements so I could properly show it off to the world...
+I had a few other tasters with me to help eat through all these steaks, and, while each successive T-bone was well praised, it was the one with the butter that really stood out and had me feeling like I had rightfully raised the steaks and earned that title of #1 Steak Dad.
+(Is it strange that I'm the kind of dad who eats his perfectly charred, rosy-red babies?)
+Now, if only these babies were able to get me a mug stating my achievements, so I could properly show them off to the world...